-Here are 30+ easy bread machine recipes.
-You will find bread machine recipes for banana bread, oatmeal bread, white bread, pizza dough, French bread, etc. These easy recipes allow you to make a huge variety of delicious breads & desserts.
+Here are 50+ delicious bread machine recipes.
+You will find recipes for banana bread, white bread, oatmeal bread, pizza dough, French bread, etc. These easy bread machine recipes allow you to make a huge variety of delicious bread machine breads & desserts.
 All you need is a bread machine and some basic ingredients in order to make some fantastic homemade baked goods for your family!

-- Banana Bread – Moist & delicious.
-Bread machine banana bread is a wonderful dessert or breakfast snack.
+- Banana Bread – Bread machine banana bread is a wonderful dessert or breakfast snack.
+It is moist & delicious.

 - Bacon Bread – The perfect bread for BLT sandwiches!